Difference Between Backup and Replication

 Conclusion

 Both backup and replication are key components that play crucial roles in the prevention as well as recovery of data in the event of data loss.
-Having a reliable and robust backup and replication system in your organization can help you secure as well as continue your business operation without any disturbance.

-Despite being used interchangeably most of the time, there are several differences between backup and replication.
 The answer to the question of whether your organization needs backup or replication depends upon several factors such as recovery objectives and availability of network infrastructures and resources.

-What’s equally important in deciding whether your organization needs backup or replication is choosing the right service provider that offers these services.
 Look no further than DataHub, one of the leading and most trusted Data Center and Cloud Service providers for all of your data backup as well as replication needs.

 Related Posts